MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.5.1 =
+25.01.2022:
+    - replace mvb1.de by berg-reise-foto.de
+    - bugfix for caption together with WordPress 5.9 and 2022-theme and for shortcaption with no thumbnails.
+Test with WP 5.9.
+    - updated the data selection for alt-tag and caption for images that are NOT in the Media Library.
+EXIF-ImageDescription is now also used.

 = 0.5.0 =
 20.11.2021:
     - fixed the setting for showcaption.
 Caption is now hidden with dispaly:none in CSS if parameter = false.
 That works.